David Beal (photographer): Later career

-Though by the late 1980s the audio-visual medium was being gradually superseded by video and data presentations, Audience Motivation continued to garner major commissions; in the middle 1990s Beal photographed in China for major mutli-screen AVs that Audience Motivation produced for a number of major corporate conventions staged in Beijing, requiring the shipping of 3 tonnes of audiovisual equipment.
+Though by the late 1980s the audio-visual medium was being gradually superseded by video and data presentations, Audience Motivation continued to garner major commissions; in the middle 1990s Beal photographed in China for major mttli-screen AVs that Audience Motivation produced for a number of major corporate conventions staged in Beijing, requiring the shipping of 3 tonnes of audiovisual equipment.

-Beal's role in advancing the careers of Australian creatives was significant, as Audience Motivation employed scriptwriter Barry Wills, multimedia experts Bruce Brown, and producer/director of world wide events Andrew Walsh and incorporated the work of a number of Australian photographers, including Philip Quirk of ‘Wildlight’, Stuart Owen Fox, David Robert Austen and Richard Woldendorp.
+Beal's role in advancing the careers of Australian creatives was significant, as Audience Motivation employed scriptwriter Barry Wills, multimedia experts Bruce Brown, and producer/director of worldwide events Andrew Walsh and incorporated the work of a number of Australian photographers, including Philip Quirk of ‘Wildlight’, Stuart Owen Fox, David Robert Austen and Richard Woldendorp.